cashoefman/TinyGo-On-ESP32/README.md

 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 1
 ```

 Now we are off to the races, lets get the ESP-IDF installed!
 I am going to install v4.2 you might want to install something else.
-If so check out the [Espressif website](https://docs.espressif.com/projects/esp-idf/en/v4.2/esp32/get-started/index.html#linux-and-macos) for more information.
+If so, check out the [Espressif website](https://docs.espressif.com/projects/esp-idf/en/v4.2/esp32/get-started/index.html#linux-and-macos) for more information.

 ```
 mkdir ~/esp